-Our foundation’s mission is to empower youth in Salem City, NJ, and we do that by improving access to better education.
-That’s why we’ve launched the Acorn Fund, which invests in college savings accounts for every child in Salem.
+Our foundation’s mission is to empower youth in Salem City, NJ, and we do that by improving access to educational opportunities.
+That’s why we’ve launched the Acorn Fund, which invests in college savings accounts for every child living or attending public school in Salem City.
 Like the acorn that became Salem’s famous 600-year-old oak tree, we expect these investments to be the start families need to grow something great.
-More than 450 local children have already enrolled.
+More than 550 local children have already enrolled.

 If you’d like to learn more, below is a list of answers to frequently asked questions.